Farah Pandith: Career

 As the first-ever Special Representative to Muslim Communities, Farah Pandith was responsible for engaging with Muslims around the world both organizationally and individually.
 Reporting directly to the Secretary of State, Ms. Pandith traveled to nearly one hundred countries and launched youth-focused initiatives.
 In January 2013, she was awarded the Secretary's Distinguished Honor Award.
 Prior to her appointment as Special Representative, Farah Pandith was senior advisor to the assistant secretary of state for European and Eurasian Affairs at the U.S. Department of State.

 From December 2004 to February 2007, Ms. Pandith served on the National Security Council staff as the director for Middle East Regional Initiatives.
 She re-entered government after the attacks on September 11, 2001, to serve as chief of staff of the Bureau for Asia and the Near East for the U.S. Agency for International Development (USAID).
 In 2004, she spent two months in Afghanistan developing a public outreach strategy.
-She also served at USAID from 1990–1993 on the administrator's staff and as the special assistant to the director of policy.
+She also served at USAID from 1990 to 1993 on the administrator's staff and as the special assistant to the director of policy.
 From 1997 to 2003, Ms. Pandith was Vice President of International Business for ML Strategies, LLC in Boston, Massachusetts, and served as a Commissioner on Governor Paul A. Cellucci's bi-partisan Asian Advisory Commission.

 Farah Pandith has also consulted for organizations in the public, private, and non-profit sectors and has served in leadership positions on several boards with a focus on international affairs, women's empowerment, education, and cultural diplomacy.
 She sits on several boards including on the Fletcher School of Law and Diplomacy's Board of Advisors.
-She was a member of Secretary Jeh Johnson's Homeland Security Advisory Council where she chaired its task force on countering violent extremism from 2015-2017.
+She was a member of Secretary Jeh Johnson's Homeland Security Advisory Council where she chaired its task force on countering violent extremism from 2015 to 2017.
 Their task force report in 2016 presented a 50 state CVE plan to protect the homeland.
 From 2017, she also served as a Commissioner and Strategic Advisor on the Center for Strategic and International Studies CVE Commission.
 Tony Blair and Leon Panetta were the chairs of the commission.
 The final report is called Turning Point.

 In October 2022, Pandith joined the Council for Responsible Social Media project launched by Issue One to address the negative mental, civic, and public health impacts of social media in the United States co-chaired by former House Democratic Caucus Leader Dick Gephardt and former Massachusetts Lieutenant Governor Kerry Healey.

 Education

 Farah Pandith received a master's degree from The Fletcher School of Law and Diplomacy at Tufts University, where she specialized in International Security Studies, Islamic Civilizations and Southwest Asia, and International Negotiation and Conflict Resolution.
 She received an A.B. in Government and Psychology from Smith College, where she was president of the student body.
 She was awarded an honorary Doctor of Humane Letters from Mount Saint Mary's University in 2017 and an honorary Doctor of Laws from Tufts University in 2018.
-Farrah graduated from Milton Academy located in Milton, MA in 1986.
+Farah graduated from Milton Academy located in Milton, MA in 1986.